sidchopp/books-app-graphQL/README.md

         authorid: { type: GraphQLID },
       },

-      // new code that replaces the above code is:
+      // will be replaced by this new code below:

       type: BookType,
       args: {